sftpplus/sftpplus-docs/src/doc_source/upgrade/upgrade-to-v4.rst

   management console.
   You can also generate hashed version of the password by using the `admin-commands generate-password` command line.
-  If you want to automatically convert any plain text passwords to hashed-based passwords, upgrade to SFTPPlus version 5.

 * The `digital-signature-validation` event handler is no longer supported.
   It was replaced by a Python Extension.